 High Barriers to Entry

 Oligopolies compete.
 Decisions made by one company in the industry affect the decisions made by all the others.
 Technological advances may provide a company with such a great advantage that it puts others out of business.
-Blackberry was at the peak of the smart phone industry when the technology to send emails over a phone was first developed in the 1990s, but Blackberry failed to keep up with their competition and fell out of favor.
+Blackberry was at the peak of the smartphone industry when the technology to send emails over a phone was first developed in the 1990s, but Blackberry failed to keep up with its competition and fell out of favor.

 Oligopolies invest heavily to build brand loyalty.
 Normally advertising emphasizes the attributes of a product rather than price.
 Cereal companies market their taste, health benefits, or perhaps a toy in the box.
 Rarely do you see an advertisement for a cereal company mention price.
 Soft drink and food companies promote their taste and social appeal, with scenes of popping open a soft drink at a party.
 Detergents peddle cleanliness and smell rather than price.

 Pricing and Output